andymckay/blog/_posts/2022-05-17-second-trip.md

 The road was open.
 Funnily enough there were a few rental cars that really shouldn't have been there either, but that's always the way.
 This was another amazing ride.

 The road is advertised as four wheel drive only.
 It's just fine for a bike.
-A road bike would probably be ok, if it takes it easy on the gravelly bits.
+A road bike would probably be ok, just take it easy on the gravelly bits.

 It starts with being close to the sea and beaches.
 Then it starts to open out and you get to climb.
 And climb.
 And climb.
 Many short steep sections.
 There is no water for 45km and 1,000 meters and it was getting up to 28c.

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/7138008275/embed/f53b039a252167d21f91c1166f0f405e3de2d203'></iframe>

 This where I started to struggle.
-But I just took it easy and enjoyed the remoteness.
+But I just rested a few times and enjoyed the remoteness.
 On one side you had the sea, the other the volcano stretching up with the observatory on top.

 <img src="/files/IMG_2238.JPG" width="400">